An Insider’s Guide to Social Network Analysis

 My take on a powerful tool

 Social Network Analysis (SNA) might sound complex and technical, but at its core, it's simply a way of uncovering how people truly connect and collaborate within your organization.
-My clients often express initial curiosity mixed with confusion about how exactly to use this perspective.
-"Once we have all these relationship maps, what do we do next?
-Is it even appropriate to make decisions based on personal networks?"
-These are valid concerns, and that's why part of my role involves guiding leaders on how to thoughtfully leverage SNA insights.
+My clients often express initial curiosity mixed with confusion about how exactly to use this perspective: “Once we have these maps, what do we do?”
+The short answer: a lot — if you start with a clear question and translate findings into targeted actions.

 Here's my hot take: To use this effectively, you have to start with the right question.
 Like most analytic tools, if your question isn't clear, your answers won't be either… insights must translate into actions that support people, rather than just becoming expensive trivia.